President & CEO, CHC: Creating Healthier Communities

 He is an experienced trainer and executive having been a business owner working with local and regional economic and community development organizations and colleges and universities.

 Les has served as an adviser to The Federal Reserve Bank in Atlanta, the National Governors Association Policy Academy on State Sector Strategies, the Southern Growth Policies Board Council for a New Economy Workforce and the National Association of State Workforce Agencies.

 He attended Northeastern University in Boston, Mass. where he earned a B.A. in English/Journalism.
 He later earned an M.B.A.
 From Delta State University in Cleveland, Miss.
 He also completed the Senior Managers in Government Program at the Harvard University Kennedy School of Government.

-Shirley Sagawa, Advisory Board, is President & CEO of Service Year Alliance, a Visiting Senior Fellow at the Center for American Progress, and an Adjunct Professor at Georgetown University’s McCourt School of Public Policy.
+Shirley Sagawa, Advisory Board, is an author and a member of the board of directors for AmeriCorps.
+She is the former President & CEO of Service Year Alliance, a Visiting Senior Fellow at the Center for American Progress, and an Adjunct Professor at Georgetown University’s McCourt School of Public Policy.

 Previously, Shirley served as the first Managing Director of the Corporation for National & Community Service, Founding Executive Director of Learning First Alliance, Chief Counsel for Youth Policy for the Senate Labor Committee, and helped draft the National and Community Service Act of 1990 and the 1993 AmeriCorps legislation on the White House Domestic Policy Council staff.

 Eric Schwarz, Advisory Board, is the Co-Founder and CEO of the College for Social Innovation (CfSI), which brings together colleges and social sector organizations to create fully-credited, semester-long experiential learning opportunities that are meaningful, accessible, and life-changing.